-- The athlete will attempt five shots at the target, scoring points according to where the ball comes to rest. - The athlete will score one point for making a stroke at and striking the ball (a swing and a miss count as one attempt, and the athletes receives a score of zero for that shot). - Two points are scored for a ball that comes to rest between the 60 meter and 90 meter lines within the 50-meter wide boundary lines. - Three points are scored for a ball that comes to rest between the 90 meter and 120 meter lines within the 50-meter wide boundary lines. - Four points are scored for a ball that comes to rest beyond the 120 meters line within the 50-meters (164.041 feet) wide boundary lines. - The athlete's score for the Wood Shot shall be the sum total of the five attempts.
+- The athlete will attempt five shots at the target, scoring points according to where the ball comes to rest. - The athlete will score one point for attempting a stroke at and striking the ball, but not within the boundary markers or designated distance.
+(A swing and a miss count as one attempt, and the athletes receives a score of zero for that shot). - Two points are scored for a ball that comes to rest between the 60-meter and 90-meter lines within the 50-meter wide boundary lines. - Three points are scored for a ball that comes to rest between the 90-meter and 120-meter lines within the 50-meter wide boundary lines. - o Four points are scored for a ball that comes to rest beyond the 120-meter line within the 50-meter (164.041 feet) wide boundary lines. - The athlete's score for the Wood Shot shall be the sum total of the five attempts.
 (Maximum 20 points)